michaeluno/amazon-auto-links/readme.txt

 === Amazon Auto Links ===
 Contributors:       Michael Uno, miunosoft
 Donate link:        http://en.michaeluno.jp/donate
-Tags:               amazon, amazon associate, amazon affiliate, amazon ads, amazon ad, automation, link, links, ad, ads, advertisement, widget, widgets, sidebar, post, posts, affiliate, affiliate marketing, ecommerce, internet-marketing, marketing, monetization, revenue, shortcode
+Tags:               amazon, amazon associates, amazon associate, amazon affiliate, amazon ads, amazon ad, automation, link, links, ad, ads, advertisement, widget, widgets, sidebar, post, posts, affiliate, affiliate marketing, internet-marketing, marketing, monetization, revenue, shortcode
 Requires at least:  3.4
 Tested up to:       4.4
 Stable tag:         3.2.3
 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

 Generates links of Amazon products just coming out today.
-You just pick categories and they appear even in JavaScript disabled browsers.
+Pick categories and they appear even in JavaScript disabled browsers.

 == Description ==

-= Display Amazon Affiliate Links Automatically =
+= Display Amazon Associates Links with Minimal Effort =

 Still manually searching products and pasting affiliate links?
 What happens if the products get outdated?
 With this plugin, you do not have to worry about it nor trouble to do such repetitive tasks.
 Just pick categories which suit your site and it will automatically display the links of decent products just coming out from Amazon today.